Logenleedev/Python-Self-learning-guide-including-algorithm-and-ML/README.md

 # Developer Guide for everyone

-> This Repo is created because I want to share some algorithm practice experience to developers.
-Feel free to Fork and contribute code.
+> This Repo is created because I want to share some algorithm practice experience to all developers.
+Feel free to fork and contribute code.

 What is include in this repo?

 1. Guidence to Full Stack web development
 2. Algorithm implement by using Python
-3. Machine learning tutorial
+3. Machine learning and deep learning tutorial

 **Highly recommend developers who are using this repo use the search engine to help you guide through this repo because this repo sorted based on file name**